Catholic Items Essential for Your Quinceañera Ceremony

-Here are some Catholic must-have items a Quinceanera should have on her special day.
+Here are some essential Catholic items a quinceañera should have on her special day.

-Although this coming-of-age celebration is mainly celebrated by a variety of Hispanic families, a Quinceanera can be celebrated by any young woman on her fifteenth birthday.
-Quinceanera’s highlight the importance of family and the young woman’s life into “womanhood”.
-A Quince can be both a religious and social event.
-A traditional Catholic XV has a mass known as "The Blessing of the Quince Años” which takes place in a Catholic church with a social reception to follow.
+Although this celebration is customary among Hispanic families, any girl can celebrate a Quinceañera following the tradition.
+A Quinceañera can be both a religious and a social event.
+A traditional Catholic celebration includes a Mass known as "The Blessing of the Quince Years," which takes place in a Catholic church followed by a social reception.

-The tiara or crown that a Quinceanera wears on her head the day of her quince represents how God sees her.
-The crown symbolizes and makes a statement that she is a princess, God’s daughter because he is king.
+The tiara or crown a quinceañera wears on her head on the day of her Quince represents how God sees her.
+The crown symbolizes and declares that she is a princess, the daughter of God because He is the king.

-A Quinceanera must bring two bouquets on the day of her Quince.
-One natural and one artificial, the natural one is to be offered to the Virgin Mary and the artificial one is kept by the Quinceanera as a memory unless she prefers a natural bouquet instead.
+A quinceañera should bring two bouquets on the day of her party.
+One natural and one artificial; the natural one should be offered to the Virgin Mary, and the artificial one is kept by the quinceañera as a souvenir, unless she prefers a natural bouquet.

-The Bible and rosary both represent the Quinceanera’s faith with the Catholic church.
+The Bible and rosary represent the quinceañera's faith with the Catholic Church.
 Typically, these religious items can be blessed by the priest with holy water.

-The Ring and/or necklace which the Quinceanera wears on the day of her Quince symbolizes God's unconditional love for her.
+The ring and/or necklace the quinceañera wears on the day of her Quince symbolizes God's unconditional love for her.

-All of these items are a must-have in a traditional Catholic Quinceanera.
+All these items are essential in a traditional Catholic Quinceañera.